nytimes/public_api_specs/archive_api/archive_api.md

 **Base URI**

-The API is simple, just pass in the year and month and your API key.
+The API is simple, just pass in the year and month and your API key and it returns a JSON object with all articles for that month.
+The response can be big (~20 megabytes) and contain thousands of articles, depending on the year and month.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 http://api.nytimes.com/svc/archive/v1/{year}/{month}.json?api-key={your-api-key}